 - During the day, boarders may be permitted to rest in the boarding house if unwell.
 The house staff will be informed and will observe and monitor the student. - New boarding students are asked if they wish to register with the School Medical Officer's practice and this registration will take place as soon as possible in the September of their joining academic year.
 If a student is registered with the school doctor, this will replace any registration at another GP surgery.
 It is advised that all full boarders register, whilst weekly boarders can choose depending on convenience.
-All registered boarders will have a medical with the doctor to discuss any past medical history, whether they are taking any medication and to have base line recordings of blood pressure, height and weight, vision and hearing tests.
+All registered boarders will have the opportunity to have a medical with the doctor to discuss any past medical history, whether they are taking any medication and to have base line recordings of blood pressure, height and weight, vision and hearing tests.
 If a student is seen by another doctor or other healthcare professional during the holidays, or at any other time, they should inform the school Health Centre with details.
 They can see another GP during the holidays as a temporary resident.
-If they complete a full registration form, their notes will be transferred from the school doctor.
-Students are entitled to register with another local doctor and arrange their own appointments and transport, but the school Health Centre must be informed with whom the student is registered, and the school informed if a student will be absent.
+If

-- A doctor's clinic for boarding students takes place in the Health Centre on Tuesday mornings as required.
-If a student needs an urgent appointment outside of these times, they can be seen at the Practice Surgery after assessment by the Health Centre staff and transport and an escort will be arranged or Dr Largent may be able do a home visit to the school. - All boarders have access to medical, dental, optometric and other specialist services.
+- they complete a full registration form, their notes will be transferred from the school doctor.
+Students are entitled to register with another local doctor and arrange their own appointments and transport, but the school Health Centre must be informed with whom the student is registered, and the school informed if a student will be absent. - All boarders have access to medical, dental, optometric and other specialist services.
 This will be arranged via the Health Centre and with referrals arranged from the Doctor and parental consent where required.
 Appointments will be arranged where possible around lessons.
 Transport will be arranged by Boarding staff, Health Centre staff or a taxi with an escort where necessary.
 All under 16s must be escorted and the Health Centre staff will assess whether older students would require an escort or not depending on the appointment attended.
 When arranging an escort, any member of staff may be asked to accompany students on external visits.
 All Thornton staff have DBS clearance and they will be instructed to brief the Health Centre on their return with any information.